An algebraic model for the free loop space: Preliminaries

 \section{Preliminaries}

 Fix a commutative ring with unit $\mathbf{k}$.
 We assume familiarity with the notions of differential graded (dg) $\mathbf{k}$-modules, $\mathbf{k}$-algebras, $\mathbf{k}$-coalgebras and $\mathbf{k}$-categories.
 For generalities about dg categories and their homotopy theory we refer to \cite{tabuada1}, \cite{tabuada2}, and \cite{toen}.
 All (co)algebras in this article will be (co)associative and (co)unital.
 All differentials will have degree $-1$.
 We denote by $\mathsf{Ch}_{\mathbf{k}}$ the category of dg $\mathbf{k}$-modules (i.e. $\mathbf{k}$-chain complexes) and $\mathsf{Ch}_{\mathbf{k}}^{\geq 0}$ its full sub-category of non-negatively graded objects.
-Denote by $\mathsf{dgAlg}_{\mathbf{k}}$, $\mathsf{dgCoalg}_{\mathbf{k}}$, and $\mathsf{dgCat}_{\mathbf{k}}$ the categories of dg algebras, dg coalgebras, and small dg categories, respectively.
-A additional subscript of ``$\geq 0$" in the notation for these categories will also mean the full sub-category of non-negatively graded objects.
+Denote by $\mathsf{dgAlg}_{\mathbf{k}}$, $\mathsf{dgCoalg}_{\mathbf{k}}$, and $\mathsf{dgCat}_{\mathbf{k}}$ the categories of dg algebras, dg coalgebras, and small dg categories, respectively. \textit{In this article, we will furthermore assume that all dg algebras and coalgebras are flat as $\mathbf{k}$-modules and all dg categories are locally $\mathbf{k}$-flat.} An additional subscript of ``$\geq 0$" in the notation for these categories will also mean the full sub-category of non-negatively graded objects.
 Whenever we write $\otimes$ we mean $\otimes_{\mathbf{k}}$, unless noted otherwise.
 All signs in this article are determined by the Koszul sign convention.

 For any graded algebra $A$, we denote by $A^{op}$ the graded algebra with $A$ as underlying $\mathbf{k}$-module and multiplication defined by $\mu_A \circ t$, where $t: A \otimes A \to A \otimes A$ is given by $t(a \otimes b) = (-1)^{|a||b|} b \otimes a$ and $\mu \colon A \otimes A \to A$ is the multiplication of $A$.
 Similarly, for any graded coalgebra $C$, we denote by $C^{op}$ the graded coalgebra with $X$ as underlying $\mathbf{k}$-module and coproduct defined by $t \circ \Delta$ where $\Delta \colon C \to C \otimes C$ is the coproduct of $C$.